2 Meanings

 Oh how we used to hate the sight

-Of the evil rent collector coming in the night
+Of the evil rent collector coming in the night.

-Up to the manor house to pay the Great Patroon
+Up to the manor house to pay the Great Patroon.

-We had taken our wilderness
+We had taken a wilderness

-And turned the Earth to bounty by the rake's caress
+And turned the Earth to bounty by the rake's caress.

-Never owning what we tilled below the crescent moon
+Never owning what we tilled below the crescent moon.

-Up to the manor house to pay the Great Patroon
+Up to the manor house to pay the Great Patroon.

-Or otherwise extort the rent
+Or otherwise extort the rent.

 So they met in barns and in out of the way places